traefik/traefik/docs/toml.md

 # Global configuration
 ################################################################

-# Duration to give active requests a chance to finish during hot-reloads.
+# Duration to give active requests a chance to finish before Traefik stops.
-# Can be provided in a format supported by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) or as raw
+# Can be provided in a format supported by [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) or as raw values (digits).
-# values (digits).
-If no units are provided, the value is parsed assuming
+# If no units are provided, the value is parsed assuming seconds.
-# seconds.
+# Note: in this time frame no new requests are accepted.
 #
 # Optional
 # Default: "10s"